Maroof121/Power-BI-Super-Store/README.md

 # Power-BI-Super-Store-Sales-Dashboard

-Here are three key insights based on the dashboard and sales forecast:

 	1. Sales & Profit Trends: Sales reached 450K, with Office Supplies (0.19M) leading in category sales, and the Consumer segment (50.35%) dominating.

 	2. Forecast & Demand Patterns: The sales forecast fluctuates, showing potential spikes, with California and New York being the highest revenue-generating states.